Marc Lee Shannon Live in Concert | Wed. Nov. 19th

 The answer depends on the type of opioid you have been using and for how long.

-Guidelines for MAT induction recommend waiting at least 8 hours after using opioids before starting buprenorphine.
+Guidelines for medication for opioid use disorder induction recommend waiting at least 8 hours after using opioids before starting buprenorphine.
 However, this depends on each person and the type of opioid they use.
 Typically, this can take 12 to 24 hours.
-But chronic use of fentanyl can lead to precipitated withdrawal even after waiting 8 to 24 hours before starting buprenorphine.
+But chronic use of fentanyl may lead to precipitated withdrawal even after waiting 8 to 24 hours before starting buprenorphine.
 However, research shows the risk of precipitated withdrawal is low.

-NIDA recently highlighted a multi-site National Institute of Health study that showed that the risk of precipitated withdrawal in individuals with opioid use disorder who use fentanyl may be as low as 1 percent, and starting buprenorphine in the ER is still found to be safe.
+NIDA recently highlighted a multi-site National Institute of Health study that showed that the risk of precipitated withdrawal in individuals with opioid use disorder who use fentanyl may be as low as 1 percent, and starting buprenorphine in the ER is still found to be safe and effective.

 Typically, a person must be in some kind of opioid withdrawal before starting buprenorphine, and this usually takes 12-24 hours after their last use of an opioid.
-Some providers use an approach called buprenorphine micro-induction that involves taking small and increasing doses of buprenorphine to avoid precipitated withdrawal.
+Some providers use an approach called buprenorphine micro-induction (or ultra low dose start) that involves taking small and increasing doses of buprenorphine to avoid precipitated withdrawal.
 However, a medical provider can determine the right course of treatment for each person.

 How to cope with withdrawal symptoms